stellaexp/full-stack-frameworks-project/README.md

 * Feature 7 - **add** - add to shopping basket.

-* Feature 8 - **update** - add more items to shopping basket, without having to return to store.
+* Feature 8 - **update** - alter number of items in shopping basket, without having to return to store.

 * Feature 9 - **delete** - delete from shopping basket.